quacksouls/bitburner/doc/guide/daemon.md

 1. Have at least 3000 Hack.
 1. Open 5 ports on the server.

-Obtain root access to `w0r1d_d43m0n`, then manually hack it from the Terminal:
+Obtain root access to `w0r1d_d43m0n`, then manually hack it from the terminal:

 ```sh
 $ hack